 I was however fortunate enough to be invited to the 2000 European Championships in Stirling, Scotland, as a guest of the sponsor, TSN (now 110sport).
 Also John Street sent me an autographed copy of his rules book and Janie Watkins got me a snooker CD-ROM.

-We provided Luke Hurley (12 Yard Productions) with a list of snooker players for the UK TV Gameshow "Who Dares Wins", filmed in the week of 27 October 2015.
-The contestant correctly named 10 players.
+We provided Luke Hurley (12 Yard Productions) with a list of snooker players for the UK TV Gameshow "Who Dares Wins", filmed in the week of 27 October 2015, and then in 2018.
+The contestant on the first show correctly named 10 players.
+The contestant on the second show managed seven.
 We were mentioned as the credit for the list.

 In 2016 I was interviewed on Cuesports Club.